 Joining the Program

-I feel the FiftyUp Club has missed a great opportunity to better showcase the program and incentivise members to start them on their journey to explore and use the program.
+I feel the FiftyUp Club has missed a great opportunity to better showcase the program and incentivise members.
+Which will start them on their journey to explore and use the program.

-According to Murphy, “The seeds of churn are planted early”1 and this further stresses that the early days of a relationship with a new member are critical for educating them about the program and convincing them that they will be able to access value ongoing, thereby reducing the likelihood they will disengage immediately or over the longer term.
+According to Murphy, “The seeds of churn are planted early”1 and this further stresses that the early days of a relationship with a new member are critical for educating them about the program.
+As well as convincing them that they will be able to access value ongoing, thereby reducing the likelihood they will disengage immediately or over the longer term.
 The process of onboarding emerges as a cornerstone strategy for amplifying the enduring value derived from member participation.

-Best-practice program operators employ sophisticated onboarding procedures to not only educate but also ignite enthusiasm among members regarding the program.
+Best-practice program operators and loyalty consultants employ sophisticated onboarding procedures.
+Not only educate but also ignite enthusiasm among members regarding the program.
 This approach encourages individuals to embark on a journey of self-discovery within the program’s offerings.
-By guiding members through their inaugural steps towards claiming their initial reward, motivating them to undertake subsequent transactions earlier in their purchasing journey, and inspiring them to share their positive encounters with acquaintances.
+By guiding members through their inaugural steps towards claiming their initial reward.
+Motivating them to undertake subsequent transactions earlier in their purchasing journey.
+This inspires them to share their positive encounters with acquaintances.
 These operators orchestrate a multifaceted onboarding experience.

 Leading a new member towards attaining their first reward stands as a pivotal factor in fostering sustained engagement.
-Although this isn’t a traditional loyalty program where members can earn additional points or be moved up tiers, there is an opportunity for an initial surprise and delight, such as a one-off discount above and beyond the standard member discount to encourage repeat purchases and get members engaging with the program.
+Although this isn’t a traditional loyalty program where members can earn additional points or be moved up tiers.
+There is an opportunity for an initial surprise and delight.
+Like a one-off discount above and beyond the standard member discount.
+To encourage repeat purchases and get members engaging with the program.

 As a program, the FiftyUp Club is a very simple model that doesn’t include points or tiers.
 The model is a member benefits program that provides discounts and special offers on a range of essential household goods and services.
 The categories include energy, banking, telecommunications, and a range of insurances.

 The FiftyUp Club uses its extensive member base to negotiate exclusive discounts with the partners that are part of the program.
-There is no fee to join the program and the FiftyUp Club makes its revenue from commission payments made by the partners when a member makes a transaction.
-Once a member clicks on an offer within the FiftyUp Club website, they are redirected to a unique URL within that partners website, so that any transactions can be attributed back to the FiftyUp Club.
+There is no fee to join the program and the FiftyUp Club makes its revenue from commission payments.
+These payments are made by the partners when a member makes a transaction.
+Once a member clicks on an offer within the FiftyUp Club website, they are redirected to a unique URL within that partners website.
+This way, any transactions can be attributed back to the FiftyUp Club.

-An example of this is Noble Oak Life Insurance who provide a fifteen percent discount to all members and pay FiftyUp Club a commission of fifteen percent of the premium for each member who takes up the offer.
+An example of this is Noble Oak Life Insurance who provide a fifteen percent discount to all members.
+They then pay FiftyUp Club a commission of fifteen percent of the premium for each member who converts.

-I really like this model, as it isn’t costing the member anything, and the partners obviously have plenty of margin if they are still able to pay these commissions and make a profit.
-I do believe however, there is so much more that the FiftyUp Club could be doing to improve this program and reward their members.
+I really like this model, as it isn’t costing the member anything.
+The partners obviously have plenty of margin if they are still able to pay these commissions and make a profit.
+There is more that the FiftyUp Club could be doing to improve this program and reward their members.

-1. Partner Offers – at present, there are eleven partner offers available to members and I haven’t noticed these changing much over the last few months.
-I appreciate the FiftyUp Club is focused on essential household goods and services that can help with the cost-of-living crisis, but there is still a great opportunity to include additional offers that those with disposable income may be interested in.
+At present, there are eleven partner offers available to members.
+I haven’t noticed these changing much over the last few months.
+I appreciate the FiftyUp Club is focused on essential household goods and services that can help with the cost-of-living crisis.
+But there is still a great opportunity to include additional offers that those with disposable income may be interested in.
 This could include partners to support travel, such as caravan companies, car hire, hotels, tour companies or cruise liners.
 Even partners to support downsizing, such as real estate comparison sites, property appraisal support, lifestyle communities, removalists and so on.

-The additional partners will provide more value to the members and provide a way for FiftyUp Club to stay engaged and bring members back to the site.
+The additional partners will provide more value to the members.
+Providing a way for FiftyUp Club to stay engaged and bring members back to the site.
 It could also bring more revenue to the FiftyUp Club through additional commissions.

-2. Joining Process – While it can be tempting for the loyalty program to ask for copious amounts of data as part of the join process, this can significantly reduce registration completion rates.
+While it can be tempting for the loyalty program to ask for copious amounts of data as part of the join process.
+This can significantly reduce registration completion rates.
 Best-practice approaches utilise balance.
-Although the FiftyUp Club is adhering to this principal of only asking for an email address to join, there isn’t any further request or opportunities for the FiftyUp Club to gain additional information post registration.
+Although the FiftyUp Club is adhering to this principal of only asking for an email address to join.
+There isn’t any further request or opportunities for the FiftyUp Club to gain additional information post registration.
 Flybuys is an industry leader in this space, as highlighted in the following case study:

 Once the registration process is completed, flybuys loyalty program invites new members to fill in a profile section.
 This includes fields for home and work phone, residential and postage address, number of people living in the household, including number of people under 18 years old and any pets, number of cars, whether the member owns their own business, the month of the year when they intend to review their home insurance, car insurance and mobile phone contract, how often they take flights for personal travel, which loyalty programs they are a member of, mobile phone, pay TV and internet products they use, internet shopping habits, and alcohol purchase behaviour.